 Drink: Sip and shop at The Beer Dispensary of Apex, a craft beer store and bar where you'll find a big selection of local brews both on the shelves and on tap.

-Shop: Browse for antiques at The Rusty Bucket, trendy women's clothing at Fedora Boutique and Sophie & Mollie's Boutique, plus shop for some of Oprah's Favorite Things at passionate mind Kelly Shatat's local jewelry and accessory store, Moon and Lola.
+Shop: Browse for antiques at The Rusty Bucket, trendy women's clothing at Sophie & Mollie's Boutique, plus shop for some of Oprah's Favorite Things at passionate mind Kelly Shatat's local jewelry and accessory store, Moon and Lola.

 Cary: Academy St. and Chatham St.